okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

   >
   >You can also add more JWKS to the app later using the [Add a new JSON Web Key](https://developer.okta.com/docs/reference/api/apps/#add-new-json-web-key) API.

 1. Sign in to your Okta organization as a user with administrative privileges.
-[Create an org for free](https://developer.okta.com/signup).

 2. In the Admin Console, go to **Applications** > **Applications**, and then click **Create App Integration**.
 The **Create a new app integration** page appears.

 3. Select **API Services** as the **Sign-in method**, and then click **Next**.

 4. Enter a name for your app integration and click **Save**.
+The app main page appears.

+  > **Note:** The Client Credentials grant type is automatically selected and is unavailable to make changes.

 5. Optional.
 Click the **Application rate limits** tab to adjust the rate-limit capacity percentage for this service application.
 By default, each new application sets this percentage at 50%.